-School leaders and governors aren’t expected to know the answer to every question, and we know there’s plenty of question on your mind.
+School leaders and governors aren’t expected to know the answer to every question, and we know there’s plenty of questions on your mind.
 That’s why, through a subscription to TheSchoolBus, you have access to our question and answer service, where our dedicated research team are on hand to answer any questions you have.

 Our research team conduct extensive research to find you the answer you need – we’ll read through any relevant guidance or legislation, liaise with our sector specialists and contact other organisations, such as the DfE, ICO and HSE, to make sure we have all the necessary information to answer your questions.

 To showcase the wonderful work our research editors do, we decided to give away the answer to our most popular question of the week!

 Q: We don’t currently have consent from parents to publish pupils’ names in our Christmas production programme.
 Please could you advise on the GDPR rules in relation to this?

 We can confirm that, if a pupil is identifiable, e.g. you are printing their full names or including photographs, you would need to identify a lawful basis for printing the names in a Christmas production programme.

 Consent is one of the lawful bases; however, it may not be the most appropriate – read our article on the lawful basis here.

 The ICO advised that legitimate interests may be appropriate for this type of processing; however, this is for your school to decide.
 You may find our article on using legitimate interests useful.
 Please note, you need to include the processing in your privacy notice.
 (ICO, personal communication)

 ICO (2018) (Online conversation regarding printing names in a programme) [Personal communication: 6 December 2018]